 - a. to contribute to the fair and equitable collection of rates from all sectors of the community.
-We recognise that certain Maori lands have particular conditions or circumstances that make it appropriate to postpone rates; and - b. to put in place a means of providing relief on rating for Maori land pursuant to section 108 of the Local Government Act 2002 by way of postponement of rates; and - c. encourage the economic development of the land by a new occupier, where there are rate arrears; and - d. facilitate the development and economic use of land where it is considered that utilisation would be uneconomic if full rates are required to be paid during the period of development and establishment.
+We recognise that certain Māori lands have particular conditions or circumstances that make it appropriate to postpone rates; and - b. to put in place a means of providing relief on rating for Māori land pursuant to section 108 of the Local Government Act 2002 by way of postponement of rates; and - c. encourage the economic development of the land by a new occupier, where there are rate arrears that are, in the Council's opinion, recoverable; and - d. facilitate the development and economic use of land where it is considered that utilisation would be uneconomic if full rates are required to be paid during the period of development and establishment in which plans for development are being actively prepared.

-- a. that as defined in section 91 of the Local Government (Rating) Act 2002, Maori freehold land is liable for rates in the same manner as general land - b. we are required to consider whether it should have a policy for the postponement of rates on Maori freehold land - c. that applications for postponement meet the criteria we have set - d. that the policy does not provide for the permanent postponement of rates on the property concerned.
+- a. that as defined in section 91 of the Local Government (Rating) Act 2002, Māori freehold land is liable for rates in the same manner as general land - we are required to consider whether it should have a our policy for on the postponement of rates on Māori freehold land will provide for the postponement of rates - c. those set out in the Preamble to Te Ture Whenua Maori Act 1993 - d. that applications for postponement meet the criteria we have set - e. that the policy does not provide for the permanent postponement of rates on the property concerned.

-Applications for postponement of rates should be made in writing prior to commencement of the next rating year.
+Except for the 2022/23 rating year, applications for postponement of rates should be made in writing prior to commencement of the next rating year.
 Applications made after commencement of the rating year may be accepted at our discretion.
+In the 2022/23 rating year, applications are invited at any time after the policy is adopted.